WPIRoboticsEngineering/RBE2001_template/README.md

 BE SURE TO SELECT PRIVATE!

-Set the name during the import step as "RBE2001"
+Set the name during the import step as "RBE2001". **Do Not put anything different from that exact string**, Arduino uses directory names to find header files, and this project needs the name to be exactly "RBE2001".
+Change only if you and your team have all had exprence with Arduino Library develoment.

 ## Add your team mates as collaborators